 Mutual Commitment Compensation Plan.
 Under the FCStone mutual commitment compensation plan, participants were eligible to receive deferred compensation awards.
 Deferred compensation was credited to the participant within 60 days after the end of each fiscal year in an amount targeted to equal a percentage of the participant's annual base salary for such fiscal year.
 Each contribution to the plan vests after five years.
-Mr. Dunaway is the only named executive officer who participates in the plan.
-No awards were made to Mr. Dunaway under the plan in 2012.
-If Mr. Dunaway leaves the Company due to his total disability, death or retirement, and he is not in violation of his employment agreement, his deferred compensation will continue to vest.
-If Mr. Dunaway leaves the Company for any other reason, he will be entitled only to the vested portion of his deferred compensation and will lose the right to any unvested amounts.
+Mr. Dunaway and Mr. Nessler are the only named executives officer who participate in the plan.
+Mr. Nessler's earnings reflect deferred compensation awards from prior years which vested in 2013.
+No awards were made to Mr. Dunaway or Mr. Nessler under the plan in 2013.
+If either of Mr. Dunaway or Mr. Nessler leave the Company due to his total disability, death or retirement, and he is not in violation of his employment agreement, his deferred compensation will continue to vest.
+If Mr. Dunaway or Mr. Nessler leave the Company for any other reason, he will be entitled only to the vested portion of his deferred compensation and will lose the right to any unvested amounts.

 Individual Deferred Compensation Plan.
-Under the FCStone individual deferred compensation plan, for Mr. Anderson and Mr. Dunaway, in 2008, FCStone awarded deferred compensation in the amount of \$1,967,083 to Mr. Anderson and \$501,072 to Mr. Dunaway.
-The plan was adopted to replace the awards earned in 2008 by Mr. Anderson and Mr. Dunaway under FCStone's Executive Long Term Incentive Plan.
+Under the FCStone individual deferred compensation plan, for Mr. Dunaway, in 2008, FCStone awarded deferred compensation in the amount of \$501,072 to Mr. Dunaway.
+The plan was adopted to replace the awards earned in 2008 by Mr. Dunaway under FCStone's Executive Long Term Incentive Plan.
 The plan provides that the deferred amounts will be paid in four equal annual installments, commencing on November 5, 2009.
 The amount of each payment also includes an amount equal to interest that would have accrued on the principal balance at a benchmark rate specified in the plan.
-In order to receive the payment, the participant must be an employee on the date of the payment or have received a vested right to the payment based on the criteria set forth in the Executive Long Term Incentive Plan.
+To receive the payment, the participant must be an employee on the date of the payment or have received a vested right to the payment based on the criteria set forth in the Executive Long Term Incentive Plan.